 Students who have an interest in Health Science but do not have enough time to complete the major may wish to consider a minor in Health Science.
 A minor in Health Science provides you with the knowledge and skills to complement your major area of study while expanding career options.

 SPECIAL ELEMENTS OF THE PROGRAM

-The B.S. in Health Science program is primarily a day program, although some courses are offered in the evening on a rotating schedule.
+The B.S. and B.A. programs in Health Science are primarily day programs, although some courses are offered in the evening on a rotating schedule.

 Transfer Student Information:

 The department accepts transfer credits according to the college guidelines.
 However, major coursework older than 10 years, from time of admittance, will be transferred in as elective credit and may not be applied to the major.
 Students may petition to the department chair for the older credits to be applied towards the major.

 Learning derived from life experiences and from individual study is of significant academic value and can often be equated with college-level studies.
 Students may earn credit by examination, tutorial study and cooperative work experience.
 Permission of the department chair is required to select these options.
 Not more than four credit hours in cooperative work experience may be counted within the 120 credit hours required for a degree.